 In life-threatening emergencies, find the emergency room location nearest you.
 For non-life-threatening medical needs when your pediatrician is unavailable, visit one of our convenient urgent care locations.

 The Family Advisory Council is a valuable family voice for Children's Hospital Colorado.
 We are here to promote and improve family-centered care at Children's Colorado.

-Children’s Colorado believes in an all-inclusive approach to caring for each patient.
-This means there’s a genuine partnership between the healthcare provider, the patient, their family, and the family’s support system, based on mutual respect and effective communication.
+Children's Colorado believes in an all-inclusive approach to caring for each patient.
+This means there's a genuine partnership between the healthcare provider, the patient, their family and the family's support system, based on mutual respect and effective communication.

 The Family Advisory Council provides direct input on hospital initiatives, new policies and procedures as well as provides family representatives for ongoing and ad-hoc hospital committees.
 Members of the council are parents and hospital leadership and staff.
-We meet once a month at Children’s Hospital Colorado on Anschutz Medical Campus in Aurora.
+We meet once a month at Children's Colorado on the Anschutz Medical Campus in Aurora.

 Our mission is to create mutually beneficial partnerships among patients, families, and healthcare providers, which promotes the best outcomes and enhances the quality and safety of healthcare delivery in a sensitive, compassionate and family-inclusive way.